 The College is involved in Fuel Change, which is a national Apprentice Challenge lead by the sector with sponsorship from SFC and SDS.
 Its vision is to create a carbon-neutral Scotland for the next generation, engineered by the next generation, and its purpose is focusing on practical innovation for low carbon business solutions and creating high value jobs for the future.
 The challenge has been run as a series of sprints with teams of engineering apprentices in teams of between 4 and 8 being part of the Fuel Change Challenge.
-38 teams, and 230 apprentices from 18 employers started sprint 1, with 24 teams progressing to the final sprint.
+Fuel Change have also developed teaching material which is being used within the College, and have engaged local primary and secondary schools to raise awareness.